 There are other tiny beaches that we have not included here, that we leave to you to discover if you seek quietness and adventure.

-It is a sandy beach approximately 230m long) with a tamarisk-shade, at a distance of 850m from the capital, ten minutes by foot.
+It is a sandy beach (approximately 230m long) with a tamarisk shade, at a distance of 850m from the capital, (10′) ten minutes by foot.
 Eating and drinking facilities are provided.

-It is a sandy beach with splendid underwater, located at a distance of approximately 1700m to the capital, thirteen minutes by foot.
-It has no tree-shade and the access is rather difficult via a dirt track road.
+It is a sandy beach with splendid underwater, located at a distance of approximately 1700m to the capital, (13′) thirteen minutes by foot.
+It has no tree shade and the access is rather difficult via a dirt track road.

 It is a small beach (approximately 30m long) surrounded by caves.
-It is situated 2,2 km to the capital, eighteen minutes by foot.
-It is accessible via a path of 60m and no tree-shade is available.
+It is situated 2,2 km from the capital, (18′) eighteen minutes by foot.
+It is accessible via a path of 60m and no tree shade is available.

 It is the natural continuation of the Lioliou beach, separated by a rocky shore (approximately 80m long).
-The beach is located 2,8km away from the capital, thirty-five minutes approximately by foot and does not provide a tree-shade.
+The beach is located 2,8km away from the capital, (35′) thirty-five minutes approximately by foot, and does not provide a tree shade.

 It is a “private” beach (approximately 15m long), for anyone who gets there first.
-It has no tree-shade, yet it is ideal for underwater fishing.
-It is situated 3km away from the capital, about thirty-five minutes by foot.
+It has no tree shade, yet it is ideal for underwater fishing.
+It is situated 3km away from the capital, about (35′) thirty-five minutes by foot.
 The beach is accessible via a dirt road that leads to a path.

-It is an incredible and rather small beach (approximately 60m long) with a tamarisk-shade.
+It is an incredible and rather small beach (approximately 60m long) with a tamarisk shade.
 It is characterized by the thin sand that reaches up to the hill.
-It is located 2,8km to the capital, thirty-five minutes by foot and 450m from the Messaria settlement (five minutes by foot).
+It is located 2,8km to the capital, (35′) thirty-five minutes by foot, and 450m from the Messaria settlement (5 minutes by foot).
 Since the beach does not offer any kind of shops you should return to Messaria or to the capital if you wish to have something to eat or drink.

-It is a small idyllic beach (approximately 30m long) with azure waters, some young tamarisk trees for shade and an impressive underwater.
-It is situated 3,1km from the capital, about forty minutes by foot.
+It is a small idyllic beach (approximately 30m long) with azure waters, some young tamarisk trees for shade, and an impressive underwater.
+It is situated 3,1km from the capital, about (40′) forty minutes by foot.
 No shops are provided.

 It is a quaint, remote cove, with no shore, ideal for underwater fishing and trekking.
-In the old days, the cove and the nearby Marousou Cave were served as a shelter for pirates.
-Sifneiko is situated 2,2km away from the capital, twenty-five minutes by foot.
-The road is half-way asphalt, half-way dirt and ends to a path.
+In the old days, the cove and the nearby Marousou Cave served as a shelter for pirates.
+Sifneiko is situated 2,2km away from the capital, (25′) twenty-five minutes by foot.
+The road is halfway asphalt, halfway dirt, and ends to a path.
 The access becomes rather difficult at the last 800m.
 The nearest shops are found in the Mersini harbor (12 minutes by foot).

-The beach (approximately 60m long) is located at the back part of the harbor and it is used mainly by yacht-owners.
-It provides a tamarisk shade, yet it is not so peaceful due to its proximity with the harbor and also because it is a passage for the locals.
+The beach (approximately 60m long) is located at the back part of the harbor and it is used mainly by yacht owners.
+It provides a tamarisk shade, yet it is not so peaceful due to its proximity to the harbor and also because it is a passage for the locals.
 However, it is suitable if you wish to have one last bath before embarking.
 In the surrounding area, there are shops that serve food and drink.

 It is a quaint and remote beach (approximately 40m long) located in the opposite of Schinoussa islet.
 It is a sandy one with wonderful underwater and nudist-friendly.
 The beach has no trees and it is accessible only by boat or by swimming.